gSchool/ada-CS-Fundamentals-Internship/01-algorithms/02-algorithms-divide-conquer.md

 * type: multiple-choice
 * id: 25522151-56d9-4495-9691-da53700f896e
-* title: Binary Search Implementation Detail
+* title: Common Divide and Conquer Implementation Detail

 ##### !question

-Which of the following lines in Python can be used to calculate the middle index used in step 1 of Binary Search?
+Which of the following lines in Python can be used to calculate the middle index used in step 1 of Binary Search and Merge Sort?
 Assume the variable `high` stores the upper bound of where we want to search in the array and `low` stores the lower bound for where we want to search in the array.

 ##### !end-question